lance-gg/lance/README.md

 ![Incheon Logo](https://cloud.githubusercontent.com/assets/3951311/21020499/6f125344-bd7d-11e6-86e4-a4bb16b32f2a.png)

-#[Incheon](http://incheon.gg) is a real-time multiplayer game server based on Node.JS#
+#[Incheon](http://incheon.gg) is a real-time multiplayer game server#

-It provides an extendible server, on which game logic runs, as well as a client-side library which synchronizes the client's game state with the server game state.
+It provides an extendible Node.JS based server, on which game logic runs, as well as a client-side library which synchronizes the client's game state with the server game state.
 In order to provide a smooth visual experience for each connected client, Incheon implements efficient networking methods, position interpolation and extrapolation, user input